Ain't No Nigga: Background

 The song's beat is produced by Big Jaz who samples "Seven Minutes of Funk" by the funk band The Whole Darn Family.
 The song's chorus was sung by Jaz-O, and interpolates "Ain't No Woman (Like the One I've Got)" by the Four Tops.
 The "Ain't No Nigga" single goes under the clean alias "Ain't No Playa".
 Foxy Brown was 17 at the time when the song was released.

 Citing the funky production and lyrics about unfaithful relationships, Spence D. of IGN describes it as "one of the better opposite sex rap duets ever laid on wax."

 "Ain't No Nigga" is cited as playing a significant role in securing Jay-Z's record deal with Def Jam.
 According to Sony BMG A&R Nick Raphael, "Will Socolof of Freeze Records sent me a CD and a video and said to me, "This guy is incredible, but he needs a bigger label to take over.
 Are you interested?"
 The record he sent to me was "Ain't No Nigga" and I went crazy, thinking that I had to sign him!"

 Music video

 The music video of the song, which was shot in Miami, starts with a scene similar to a scene of the film Scarface.
-It is the second time the album references the film, the first with the start of "Can't Knock the Hustle".
-The music video features cameos by The Notorious B.I.G., Irv Gotti, and Mic Geronimo.
+It features cameos by The Notorious B.I.G., Irv Gotti, and Mic Geronimo.